Third Fort Hood soldier found dead near Texas base in the last month - KEYT | KCOY

 Third Fort Hood soldier found dead near Texas base in the last month

-US Army officials have identified a soldier found dead less than 20 miles from the Fort Hood Army base in Killeen, Texas, Fort Hood media officials said Tuesday.
+US Army officials have identified a soldier found dead less than 20 miles from Fort Hood in Killeen, Texas, post media officials said Tuesday.

 On June 30, investigators discovered human remains later identified as Army Spc.
 Vanessa Guillen.
 On July 1, the soldier suspected in Guillen’s disappearance, Spc.
 Aaron David Robinson, fatally shot himself after police confronted him.
 Earlier in June, authorities found the body of Private 2nd Class Gregory Wedel-Morales, who went missing last year while driving in Killeen.